StackStorm-Exchange/stackstorm-bolt/README.md

 ## Quick Start

-Getting start with Bolt is easy, simply run the following commands:
+Getting start with Bolt is easy!
+Run the following commands to install this pack and the install Bolt on your StackStorm host:

 ``` shell
 st2 pack install bolt
 st2 run bolt.install
 ```

-Execute a test by running a command on the localhost:
+Ensure Bolt is working by running a command on the localhost:

 ``` shell
 st2 run bolt.command_run nodes=local://localhost command="date"